weinerjm14/Sprint-Challenge--User-Interface/README.md

 - [ x] Add your project manager as collaborator on Github.
 - [ x] Clone your OWN version of the repository (Not Lambda's by mistake!).
 - [x ] Create a new branch: git checkout -b `<firstName-lastName>`.
-- [ ] Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly.
+- [x ] Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly.
 - [ ] Push commits: git push origin `<firstName-lastName>`.

 Follow these steps for completing your project.